Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport: Numerical Methods for Optimal Transport and Optimal Information Transport

 After performing a Taylor expansion of the sums in~\eqref{eq:dnu} we get explicit values for $a_j$ and $b_j$, which can be found in~\cite{HT_OTonSphere2, HT_OTonSphere3}.
-The Laplacian can be built from approximations of second-order directional derivatives.
+The discrete Laplacian is used in both our schemes for computing Optimal Transport and Optimal Information Transport.
+It can be built from approximations of second-order directional derivatives.
 Because the Laplacian is the trace of the Hessian, we take a geodesic normal coordinate system $(x^{j})_{j}$ and define:

 In the case where the underlying PDE contains functions of the gradient, the goal is to add or subtract a Laplacian regularizing term in order to build monotonicity into the discretization, more details of which can be found in~\cite{HT_OTonSphere2}.
-The full discretization for the discrete operator $F^h$ for the Optimal Transport problem on the sphere then is: